s4sahiko/quantc/README.md

 QuantCarya is a secure, temporary file-sharing web application that allows users to upload files and retrieve them using a unique access code.
 All files are automatically deleted after 48 hours to ensure privacy and reduce data exposure.

+# Live Application

+You can access the hosted version here: https://quantcarya.vercel.app

 ## Features

 *  Secure file upload and retrieval